 In every other instance you need to limit the amount of current flowing through the LED.
 With

 high-power LEDs this is done with a constant current driver.
 5mm LEDs current ratings are much lower, usually around 15-30mA, and we can control the current by placing a resistor in series with the LED.
-This is where you will hear the term current limiting resistor a lot as the resistor makes sure the current that flows through the circuit is significantly limited.5mm-setup-with-resistor
+This is where you will hear the term current limiting resistor a lot as the resistor makes sure the current that flows through the circuit is significantly limited.

 5mm LEDs are usually tested at 20mA, they can take up to 30mA of current but in my opinion I would usually try to keep 5mm LEDs at the 20mA that is recommended on all their specifications.
 Now we have to figure out how to find the right resistor size for your circuit in order to keep your LED(s) safe!